rikosintie/Kali-mac/README.md

 The reason for the 51.7G SWAP partition is that I couldn't get suspend to work and to use hibernation Kali recommends 1.5x of RAM.
 I have 16GB on this MacBook so I needed a minimum of 48GB.

 ## Installed software
+This is just the initial software that I install on any Debian or Ubuntu disto.
+Obviously, the software list will grow over time.

 * tlp power management
-    - sudo apt install tlp
+  * sudo apt install tlp
-    - sudo systemctl enable tlp
+  * sudo systemctl enable tlp
-    - sudo systemctl start tlp
+  * sudo systemctl start tlp
 * autojump - A cd command that learns - easily navigate directories from the command line
-  - sudo apt install autojump
+  * sudo apt install autojump

 After the install finishes you need to edit `~/.zhrc (nano ~/.zshrc)` and add the following to the end of the
 file:

 ```
 #start autojump - /usr/share/autojump/
 . /usr/share/autojump/autojump.sh
 ```
 It will take a while before autojump has a lot of your directories memorized but once it does you will save a lot of time navigating the terminal.

 * Oh My ZSH
-  - sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
+  * sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
-  - Plugins
+  * Plugins
-      - git
+      * git
-      - auto-autosuggestions
+      * auto-autosuggestions
-      - zsh-completions
+      * zsh-completions
-      - zsh-syntax-highlighting
+      * zsh-syntax-highlighting
-      - history-substring-search
+      * history-substring-search
-      - colored-man-pages
+      * colored-man-pages
-      - aliases
+      * aliases
-      - zsh-docker-aliases
+      * zsh-docker-aliases

     Format of plugins in the ~/.zshrc file
 ```